accordproject/techdocs/website/versioned_docs/version-0.12.3/basic-use.md

 ## To Execute on Different Platforms

-Templates may be executed on different platforms, not just from the command line.
+Templates may be executed on different platforms, not only from the command line.
 In the [Advanced Tutorials](advanced-nodejs), you can find information on how to execute a template in a standalone Node.js process, invoked as RESTful services, or deployed as chaincode in Hyperledger Fabric.